Regulation on Master's study at the University of Iceland School of Health Sciences, no 60/2019.

-- MS in Nursing and MS in Midwifery: Minimum grade: 6.5.
+- MS in [Nursing, Psychiatric Nursing or Midwifery:]1 Minimum grade: 6.5.
 Valid Icelandic nursing licence.

 - Applicants to the MS in Midwifery must have completed a BS in Nursing from the University of Iceland or a comparable qualification.
-Access to the MS in Midwifery with Professional Recognition is subject to special enrolment restrictions approved by the University Council and outlined in the course catalogue.
+[Access to the MS in Midwifery with Professional Recognition or the MS in Psychiatric Nursing is subject to special enrolment restrictions approved by the University Council and outlined in the course catalogue.]1

 II.
 Faculty of Pharmaceutical Sciences.